cronica-it/cronica-it.github.io/website/amintiri/1993-mhancu-soros-grant/index.md

-I have the pleasure of announcing that Free UNIX for Romania was awarded by the Soros Foundation for an Open Society - Romania a grant of 10,000US$.
+I have the pleasure of announcing that „Free Unix for Romania” was awarded by the Soros Foundation for an Open Society - Romania a grant of 10,000US$.
 This is the maximum amount allowed by the rules of the Foundation, which should make us proud.
 However, such grants cannot be